 - Faster processor.

-Note this ACR7000 controller is in final stages of being released.
 Contact your local Parker Automation Technology (ATC) for latest information or factory at firstname.lastname@example.org